Understanding Memory of Lucid Dreams

 6. Try Galantamine

 Galantamine is a memory enhancement supplement used to slow the progression of symptoms in Alzheimer’s Disease and Dementia.
-It is an over the counter supplement, but it is not regulated by the FDA and can have some side effects – learn more about Galantamine here.
+It is an over the counter supplement, but it is not regulated by the FDA and can have some side effects – learn more about Galantamine and other lucid dreaming supplements here.

 Taking this supplement during the ‘wake’ period of the Wake Back to Bed method can dramatically increase your chances of becoming lucid (It works around 80% of the time for me personally), and thus making it more likely you’ll remember your dream upon final awakening in the morning.